LynnAmsbury/liri-bot/README.md

 ![liri-bot concert-this request](images/concert-this-request.png)

-This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for an artist and render the following information about each event to the terminal:
+This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+* Venue location
 * Name of the venue
-* Venue location
 * Date of the Event (use moment to format this as "MM/DD/YYYY")

 ![liri-bot spotify-this-song results](images/concert-this-results.png)